dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 ```

 ???
+* scope is the visibility of a variable, etc
 * everything outside of function is global
 * inside of function is function scope
 * if declared
 * in second example just refers to global
 * shadowing is bad (redeclaring locally on purpose)
-* lexical scope is that an identifier at a particular place in a program always refers to the same variable location — where “always” means “every time that the containing expression is executed”